Adolescent scoliosis

 What happens during rehabilitation for scoliosis?

 In many cases scoliosis sufferers can be treated as outpatients.
 If outpatient treatment is not enough, if the person’s quality of life is badly affected, or if the patient has severe symptoms, rehabilitation can be an option.
 In Germany there are various rehabilitation centers that offer inpatient treatment specifically for people with scoliosis.
 The treatment lasts for around 3 to 6 weeks.
-In the course of this rehabilitation, the patient is given, for example, physiotherapy, support for any psychological problems, and training, for example in using the corset.
+In the course of this rehabilitation, the patient is given, for example, physiotherapy, support for any psychological problems, and training, for example in using the brace.

 What needs to be known about everyday living with scoliosis?